bramyeni/migrationtools/README.md

 # Features
 - Enforce to use Python3 virtual environment, so required modules are downloaded to virtual environment
 - multiprocessing to perform simultaneous exports and imports
-- Slice into chunks to perform multiplple inserts per table
+- Slice into chunks to perform multiplple inserts per table also multiple inserts on multiple tables
 - Compressed using pgzip to perform multiple compression using all processors that are available
 - Encrypted password is stored into config file to reduce typing when performing exports and imports
 - Spool all original DDLs (source DB) and converted DDLs (target DB) so it will be easy to debug or to be reverted back
 - Configurable row data separator, end of line, quote and escape
 - Export all databases within the same instance or choose multiple databases separated by comma
-- Export all tables within database (apply to one database only) or choose multiple tables separated by comma
+- Export all tables within database or choose multiple tables separated by comma
+- Import all databases within the same instance or choose multiple databases to be imported separated by comma
+- Import all tables or choose multiple tables separated by comma
 - Compare the rowcount between exported file and imported data
-- Compare source and target database hash values on every single row of all tables
+- Compare source and target database hash values on every single row of all tables (using xxhash)

 # Source db and Target db
 At present my script will incorporate only few DB migrations and only OFFLINE migration for now